• Skip to main content

 Now, I should point out that this conversation was happening in Southeast Asia – one of the few places in the world where a small amount of cash can still buy you luxury and safety.

-In comparison, almost any first world country would look expensive.
+In comparison, there are scores of countries around the world that would look expensive.
 So there’s a degree of relativity – but it was still something that was worrying me.
+I was about to spend a month in Japan and but didn’t want to spend too much else.

 is japan expensive, how much does it cost in japan, can i do japan cheaply, japan travel budget